joerick/pyinstrument/README.md

 Add `pyinstrument.middleware.ProfilerMiddleware` to `MIDDLEWARE_CLASSES`.
-If you want to profile your middleware as well as your view (you probably do) then put it at the start of the list.
+If you want to profile your middleware as well as your view (you probably do), put it at the start of the list.

 ##### Per-request profiling #####